SEAT Logo

 SEAT Logo History

 Volkswagen owns SEAT, but this hasn’t always been the case.
-The history of the company began in 1950, when the state-owned INI holding opened Sociedad Española de Automóviles de Turismo to motorize Spain.
-Representatives of the organization signed an agreement with Fiat, according to which the Italian company must produce its cars at the SEAT factories (an abbreviation for the full name).
-By the way, at that time, all the emblems of the Spanish brand had a lot in common with the visual identity of Fiat.
+The company’s history began in 1950, when the state-owned INI holding company established Sociedad Española de Automóviles de Turismo to motorize Spain.
+Representatives of the organization signed an agreement with Fiat, under which the Italian company must produce its cars at the SEAT factories (an abbreviation of the full name).
+By the way, at that time, all the Spanish brand’s emblems were closely aligned with Fiat’s visual identity.

 The SEAT brand name changed quite often, and not only due to restructuring.
 Sometimes the redesign was associated with the release of new models or the desire to keep up with the times.
 In any case, the automaker has created a unique styling element: the ‘S’ symbol, which first appeared in 1982.
 It has evolved from a complex blue letter to a minimalistic black emblem.